fbpx

 What is a Gas Tightness Test?

-Gas tightness testing, also called gas leak detection, is a procedure carried out by a qualified gas engineer.
 These tests are performed on gas meters by an engineer to determine if gas is flowing correctly and at the appropriate pressure levels.

 These tests help engineers to determine whether industrial or commercial gas pipework and installations are safe to use.
 Regular testing can also highlight appliance wear and tear.

 During a gas tightness test, which typically takes just a couple of minutes to perform, the gas engineer will survey the gas installation and check for any obvious faults or gas leaks.
-These checks will help them to identify any subtle issues that could suggest an installation will need to be repaired.

 A tightness test is a useful act of planned preventative maintenance and can minimise the risks of more serious problems developing.

-Why do you need Gas Tightness Testing?
+Why do you Need Gas Tightness Testing?

 The Gas Safety (Installation and Use) Regulations 1998 state that business owners are responsible for the safe maintenance of any gas installation located on their premises: